krynomore/chernika-server/Readme.md

 ![alt tag](https://travis-ci.org/krynomore/chernika-server.svg?branch=master) Stable Release

 (chernika-server is no longer officially supported.
-Please feel free to fork, chop and change, use as reference)
+Please feel free to fork, chop and change, use as reference) How ever i will be trying to matain this repo

 Some library dependencies
 ```bash